 A varied selection of available properties including existing businesses and land for agriculture, tourism, commercial activities or residential building plots and ruins.
 Remember when buying raw land in Portugual it is imperative that you check the planning status of what can be built prior to you signing the Purchase Contract (CPCV) or have a clause written in to the contract that makes the sale, "subject to."

 Plots, apartments, beach or golf course villas and real estate along the coast.
 These properties are located within the Bom Sucesso Leisure and Golf Resort in Obidos, Troia Resort in Troia, Carvalhal, Grandola and the Herdade da Comporta in Comporta, Alcacer do Sal, Portugal.

-Please remember, when searching for your ideal property in Portugal many clients for a variety of reasons prefer not to list their home publicly for sale.
-Therefore if you have a specific requirement or particular style of home that is not listed for sale on the Living Portugal Property website, simply get in touch either by phone or email with your request.
+Please remember, when searching for your ideal property in Portugal, many clients for a variety of reasons prefer not to list their home publicly for sale.
+Therefore if you have a specific requirement or particular style of home that is not listed for sale on the Living Portugal Property website, simply get in touch by phone or use the contact form below.